Rating based on our Our HomeDNA review

 - HomeDNA costs: ancestry testing ($69-$124), health and beauty ($139-$159), paternity testing ($28.99 for kit depending on where it is purchased from, plus $139 lab fee).

-- Alternatives: Nebula Genomics (free DNA upload; whole genome sequencing for $299, not a paternity test), DNAnow (18-region DNA paternity test for $149), PaternityUSA (Paternity test for $115).
+- Alternatives: Nebula Genomics (free DNA upload; the most affordable whole genome sequencing, not a paternity test)

 HomeDNA (Home DNA) is a direct-to-consumer genetic testing company that was launched in 2017.
 It is owned by the DNA Diagnostics Center (DDC), a paternity and forensic DNA testing company founded in 1995 and based out of Ohio.
-DDC has processed over 10 million DNA testing kits.
-HomeDNA offers several types of DNA testing services, including ancestry, paternity, health, and beauty.
+DDC has decades of experience and over 20,000 locations nationwide.
+As of this posting, they have processed over 10 million at home DNA kits.
+HomeDNA offers several types of at home DNA tests, including ancestry, paternity, health, and beauty.
 Read more in out HomeDNA review!

 HomeDNA Paternity Testing

-Let’s first briefly review HomeDNA paternity testing which is one of the most popular HomeDNA products.
+Let’s first briefly review the HomeDNA home paternity test kit which is one of the most popular HomeDNA products that helps customers answer paternity questions.
+It is one of the most widely recognized paternity test brands.

-HomeDNA Paternity Test – previously known as IDENTIGENE ($28.99 for kit depending on where it is purchased from, plus $139 lab fee): The test kit includes cheek swabs to collect DNA samples from the biological mother, a child, and the potential father.
+HomeDNA Paternity Test – previously known as IDENTIGENE ($28.99 for kit depending on where it is purchased from, plus $139 lab fee): After purchasing a paternity test, customers register their kit with a secure online account.
+The test kit includes cheek swabs in their at home DNA collections kits.
+Customers collect DNA samples from the biological mother, a child, and the potential father.
 The test determines the probability of paternity to help give you peace of mind.
-After the lab receives the samples, the paternity results are available in just two business days.
-One day and same-day results can be purchased for an additional cost.
+After the samples arrive at the lab, the paternity results are available in just two business days.
+One day and same-day results can be purchased for an additional cost, nearly giving your at home DNA test instant results.
 Each saliva sample undergoes Dual Process™ testing.
 This means that every sample is tested twice by two separate lab teams to guarantee accurate results.
 The test analyzes 15-17 different genetic regions to determine paternity.
 HomeDNA advertises that the probability of paternity can be identified with 99.99% accuracy, but notes that, “Accuracy of DNA testing refers to the quality of the testing procedures used by the laboratory only (free from mistakes).
 It does not mean a guarantee of any given response on paternity results.”
 Furthermore, results from this DNA testing kit cannot be used in court.

-HomeDNA has several types of tests available.
-Their affiliates also offer tests like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for pets.
+HomeDNA also offers several types of testing options available on HomeDNA.com.
+Their affiliates also offer test brands like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for pets, including an at home dog DNA test called Dog DNA Health Screen and Customized Life Plan.

 - HomeDNA Advanced Ancestry Test ($124): This product is also a cheek swab DNA test.
 It analyzes ~80,000 DNA markers to determine the top three ancestral communities/gene pools that contributed to your genetic makeup.
 The results include the exact percentages of your DNA that originated from each of these three groups.
 You’ll also receive the historic migration paths of your maternal and paternal lines.